A wilderness neighborhood with community, nature and the environment all coming together to live in harmony.

 The Reserve affords a family and friend private retreat that is situated among Colorado's highest peaks.
 Yet, it offers the true sense of community.
 We have annual events, informal get together's and random opportunities for you to gather together with your neighbors.
 Plus, the Reserve is governed by its community elected board of directors thus enabling a transparent and cooperative homeowners association.

 The 1250 square foot pavilion offers a perfect setting for your private event or our community gatherings.
-We have had weddings, lectures, birthday parties, barbecues, and simple neighbor get togethers over an evening fire.
+We have had weddings, lectures, birthday parties, barbecues, and simple neighbor get-togethers over an evening fire.

 The adventurous playground offers a fenced and fun place for children and grand children to play.
-Situated next to the Pavilion and nearby ponds it allows adults to be nearby yet also enjoy the natural splendor surrounding the playground.
+Situated next to the Pavilion and nearby ponds, it allows adults to be nearby yet also enjoy the natural splendor surrounding the playground.
 Thus enabling all sorts of adventures and community interactions.

-Residents and lot owners who moved to and/or visit the Reserve are surprised at how open and like minded their neighbors are.
+Residents and lot owners who moved to and/or visit the Reserve are surprised at how open and like-minded their neighbors are.
 We all independently came to the Reserve for the Colorado mountain escape and adventures.
 Yet, we are all connected and often schedule all sorts of random get together's.
 Such as Mountain hikes, walks, camp fire events, and even local wine tastings, cooking classes, yoga classes and dinner or lunch gatherings.
 Annually we hold a Refresh the Reserve event.

 The Reserve is a 100 acre planned community with 32 acres of protected open space.
 It offers an ideal setting for your own exclusive special events such as weddings, birthday parties, or corporate, family or friend special events etc..
-It also allows plenty of space for solitude with thoughtful reflection and a re-connection with nature, the mountains, wildlife and the soothing sounds of the creeks.
-The Reserve is home to great horned owls, deer, elk, the occasional bear and wild turkeys!
+It

 The Reserve at Cottonwood Creek Homeowners Association is managed by volunteers and elected by its members.
-The board of directors that are elected are either lot or home owners.
+The board of directors that are elected are either lot or homeowners.
 New board members are elected each year as past board members rotate out.
 It is a very fair, transparent and effective system.
 No other entities manage the Reserve therefore it is a holistically operated HOA.
 Minutes of all meetings are circulated to the entire membership.
 Annual meetings are held each January.